 You know I love teaching, and I teach at a place where I know I make a difference.
 I LOVE my students–love the variety of their life experiences, love helping them be more confident.
 I love using words, stories, writing, and speaking to help people make better lives for themselves.
 Teaching has perks, too–summers and flexible schedules–plus I have smart, interesting, funny co-workers.
 What’s not to enjoy?
 It’s *tons* of work, but a good gig.

-Up above on the right, there’s the ARC of Original Fake (equal credit to the book’s amazing illustrator, E. Eero Johnson).
+Up above on the right, there’s the ARC of Original Fake (equal credit to the book’s amazing illustrator, isotretinoin cheap online canadian pharmacy).
 It comes out in April, but the galley arrived last week.
 SO EXCITING.
 This week I should be working on publicity, and then I should put down some words on my WIP, which is intense and hard (the story, not just the writing).
 It’s going to challenge me in ways I don’t even know yet, but I’m 45 pages gone and in love.
 Completely.

 And herein lies my unwinnable fight, E.